rameezh88/PayrollDemo/README.md

 To run the app in a web browser, use the following command:

 ```
-npm run start
+npm run web
 ```

+Or install the Capacitor plugin for VSCode and run using `Run > iOS`

 ## iOS

-Add the iOS platform:
+Run the app on `iOS` simulator:

 ```
-npx cap add ios
+npx cap run ios
 ```

-Open the iOS project in Xcode:
+Or open the iOS project in `Xcode` to run it on an attached device or simulator:

 ```
 npx cap open ios
 ```

-Build and run the project in Xcode.
+Build and run the project in `Xcode`.

+Or, install the Capacitor plugin for `VSCode` and run using `Run > iOS`

 ## Android

-Add the Android platform:
+Run on Android Emulator or attached device:

 ```
-npx cap add android
+npx cap run android
 ```

-Open the Android project in Android Studio:
+Open the Android project in `Android Studio`:

 ```
 npx cap open android
 ```

-Build and run the project in Android Studio.
+Build and run the project in `Android Studio`.

+Or, install the Capacitor plugin for `VSCode` and run using `Run > Android`

+# Further Improvements & Challenges

+- Open downloaded PDF file (especially on `Android`) or open the file location.
+- Getting actions to work through accessibility on `iOS` simulator.
+- Better accessibility setup
+  - Better navigation between elements.
+  - Disable `Talkback` for the parent views of the screens.
+And of the Ionic app.
+  - Check properly if accessibility works for `Chrome`.
+- Better animations and transitions.